-The spatial distribution of shrimp biomass has changed (Fig. 6).
+The spatial distribution of shrimp biomass has changed (Fig. 6,7,10).
 Since 2004 the areas of high shrimp density are gradually found further east in the Barents Sea (Fig. 10).
 A noticeable shift is seen from 2007-09 when the percentage of biomass in stratum 2 declines while that of area 4 increases (Fig 7 upper).
-At the same time, shrimp are generally found shallower, i.e. in the 2-300 meter strata (Fig 7 lower).
+At the same time no significant changes in depth distribution were seen (Fig 7 lower).
 The average densities have increased times four in stratum 4 between 2007 and 2010 while those of stratum 2 have declined substantially (Fig 9 upper).
-In 2013 the overall decline in stock biomass relative to 2012 is mainly taken place in stratum 4.